 If you’ve done any amount of research on the subject of locs or locking, you know there are about 5-6 ways to go about it.
-More than that if you count the various offshoots of some of the foundational methods.
+More than that if you count the various offshoots of some foundational methods.

 While some are biased and will go as far as pitting one method of starting locs against another, there really is no “best method” overall.